Dieg0Maciel/cascadeSSRP/README.md

 was studied how driving rates determine the statistics of driven non-equilibrium systems with stationary distributions.

 ## Numerical Simulation
-The file cascadeSSRP.cpp contains a numerical simulation of a cascade SSRP and is executed by the script simulation.py which compare the numerical simulation with theorical predictions reproducing the results in Figure 2(b) of the article:
+The file "cascadeSSRP.cpp" contains a numerical simulation of a cascade SSRP which is executed by the script "simulation.py".
+It compares the numerical simulation with theoretical predictions reproducing the results in Figure 2(b) of the article:

 * https://www.nature.com/articles/s41598-018-28962-1